GAKINDUSTRIES/TopicApi/README.md

 ## Demo

 Want to give it a try?
-Here's a [demo](https://topic-api.herokuapp.com) for you to play with.
+Here's a [demo](https://topic-api.herokuapp.com/admin) for you to play with.

+Check out the `seeds` for credentials

 ## Api Docs